TimOosterhuis/MAS-project/index.md

 The number of players, the number of tricks and the number of open and closed cards are also stored here.
 The default setting of the number of closed cards is 8, this can be reduced so that players have more knowledge about the cards of the other players at the start of the game.
-The most interesting part of this file is the playable() function, that receives a list of cards, the team and the trick (if there is any).
+The most interesting part of this file is the playable() function, that receives a list of cards, the team and the trick, if there is any.
 - If there is no trick, all cards are immediately returned as this means that the first player can play any card from his/her hand.
 - If trump is asked, a list of higher trumps is first returned.
 - If this does not exist a list of lower trump cards is returned.